NC1194: Nanotechnology and Biosensors

 Projected ParticipationView Appendix E: Participation

-The general educational goal of the NC-1194 committee is to provide a framework for biosensor and bionanotechnology education to a broad audience of agriculture and food science students outside the traditional research community (physical science/engineering graduate students) that is supported by and integrated into the educational and outreach goals of our departments and institutions.
+The general educational goal of the NC-1194 committee is to provide a framework for biosensor and bio-nanotechnology education to a broad audience of agriculture and food science students outside the traditional research community (physical science/engineering graduate students).
 We firmly believe that undergraduates will benefit from such an education, even those who will not pursue a scientific career.
 These students will be the backbone of our future workforce who may be responsible for handling agricultural products and/or food safety issues, and developing science-based policies for safe use of technology to support food security and public health.

-Nanotechnology is continuing to have a profound impact over our society, by bringing new technical breakthroughs in material and biological, and by creating new environmental and ethical challenges related to its implementation in many biological applications.
+Nanotechnology has a profound impact on society, facilitating new technical breakthroughs that in turn create new environmental and ethical challenges.
 To manage these complex issues, we will need future generations to understand the technology in order to make educated decisions concerning its use.
-Courses on modern biosensors and nanotechnology are not widely available for agricultural and food sciences students in today's college curriculum, the NC-1194 committee on nantechnology and biosensors is uniquely positioned to address these educational needs and serve our students' best interests.
+Courses on modern biosensors and nanotechnology are not widely available for agricultural and food sciences students in today's college curriculum, the NC-1194 committee on nanotechnology and biosensors is uniquely positioned to address these educational needs and serve our students' best interests.

-NC-1194 is organized according to the guidelines in the USDA Multistate Research Manual, as found at http://www.wisc.edu/ncra/regionalmanual.doc.
-Membership includes an administrative advisor (Dr. Vincent Bralts), a CSREES representative (Dr. Hongda Chen) and project leaders from cooperating stations.
+NC-1194 is organized according to the guidelines in the USDA Multistate Research Handbook, as found at https://www.ncra-saes.org/multistate-handbook.
+Membership includes an administrative advisor (Dr. Steven Lommel from NC State University), a CSREES representative (Dr. Hongda Chen) and project leaders from cooperating stations.
 Meetings are held annually.
 The secretary for the coming year is elected at the end of each meeting.
-The previous secretary moves up to vice-chair and the vice-chair to chair.
+The previous secretary advances to vice-chair and the vice-chair to chair.
 These three officers, the past chair, and the administrative advisor constitute the executive committee.
 The dates of the annual meeting (typically two or three days) are determined by the host and the chair after consulting the Committee at the preceding meeting and throughout the project year.
 The chair develops an agenda for the upcoming meeting in consultation with the executive committee and feedback from the membership.
 The annual meeting includes technical reports from each represented station, discussion of results and future areas of collaboration, and meetings among smaller ad hoc committees.
 The location of the meeting for the coming year is determined by vote at the end of each meeting, though it may potentially be changed as new opportunities or challenges arise.
-Where possible meetings are held in conjunction with annual meeting of a related professional organization.
+Where possible meetings are held in conjunction with a conference of a related professional organization.
 Minutes are prepared by the secretary and sent to members.
 An annual report is prepared by the chair, submitted to the administrative advisor, and posted at the NC-1194 web site.